anyapages/eyes/README.md

 # eyes

-🎯 The goal is to create a web page with two eyes that follow your cursor movement. 👀
+🎯 The goal is to create a web page with two eyes that follow your mouse movement. 👀

-## A way to bind the `DOM`
+## Bind the `DOM`
+The mouse movement event is used to update the position of the `eye` element displayed on the page.

 <img src = 'example.png' width="340" height="290">